-Machane Yehuda market, fondly known as ‘The Shuk’ (after souk), in Jerusalem was the first Middle Eastern market I ever visited.
-For me, it was an absolutely mind-blowing and an astonishingly wonderful experience as over 250 vendors and stall holders invited me to try their beautiful chaos of fresh fruits and vegetables; bread, pastries and halva; fish, meat and cheeses; nuts, seeds, herbs and spices all piled high and literally zinging with colour, flavour and aroma.
-In and around the market are authentic food sellers ready to feed hungry Jerusalemites as they go about their daily business.
-Falafel, falafel, shawarma, kibbeh, kebab, shashlik, kanafeh, baklava, zalabiya and hummus, that archetypically Levantine paste made from cooked chickpeas blended with tahini, olive oil, lemon juice, garlic and salt.
-Everyone has their own version, which is curious because the dish contains pretty much the same ingredients and, in Jerusalem, I have sat amongst friends who would argue until the early hours about which is the best hummusiya in the city.
-Whether served chunky or smooth and creamy, plain or topped with zhoug, fuul, crispy chickpeas, toasted pine kernels, sesame seeds or simply, just a swirl of good extra-virgin olive oil, this version is just about as authentic as I can make it.
-Once tasted, you will never be tempted by the shop-bought muck again; unless, of course, you’re lucky enough to find a deli that lovingly makes its own.
-I say ‘lovingly’ because a lot of love goes into it; there is simply no point in cutting corners because you’d be cheating on your heart.
+Machane Yehuda market in Jerusalem was the first full blown Middle Eastern market I ever visited and, for me, it was an absolutely mind-blowing experience with over 250 vendors and stall holders inviting me to sample their beautiful chaos of fresh fruits and vegetables, bread, pastries and halva, cheeses, nuts and seeds, herbs and spices all piled high and literally zinging with colour, flavour and aroma.
+There was also stall after stall of producers selling street food to go including crisp balls of falafel, succulent shawarma, kibbeh, kebabs, sizzling shashlik, kanafeh, baklava, zalabiya and bowl after bowl of flamboyantly decorated Arabic hummus.
+Everyone claims theirs to be the best.
+And it probably is, indeed I have sat amongst friends who will passionately debate until the early hours about their view of the best hummusiya in the city.
+Whether served chunky or smooth, plain or topped with zhoug, fuul, tahini, crispy chickpeas, toasted pine kernels, sesame seeds or simply just a swirl of good extra-virgin olive oil, this version is just about as authentic as it gets.
+But then I would say that wouldn’t I. Here, I’ve used dried chickpeas as the base because that’s the way to do it if you have the luxury of time on your hands.
+However, it’s absolutely fine to use good quality jarred chickpeas, just be sure to rinse them thoroughly beforehand.

 1 tsp biocarbonate of soda